 If your submission is accepted for the conference, a full draft of your contribution should be submitted by Friday 5th August 2016.

 Abstracts may be in Word, RTF or Notepad formats with the following information and in this order:

 a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

-The conference is part of the Making Sense of: series of ongoing research and publications projects conferences, run within the Probing the Boundaries domain which aims to bring together people from different areas and interests to share ideas and explore innovative and challenging routes of intellectual and academic exploration.
-All proposals accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
-Selected proposals may be developed for publication in a themed hard copy volume(s).
+All papers accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
+Selected papers may be developed for publication in a themed hard copy volume(s).
 All publications from the conference will require editors, to be chosen from interested delegates from the conference.

 Inter-Disciplinary.Net believes it is a mark of personal courtesy and professional respect to your colleagues that all delegates should attend for the full duration of the meeting.
 If you are unable to make this commitment, please do not submit an abstract for presentation.
 Please note: Inter-Disciplinary.Net is a not-for-profit network and we are not in a position to be able to assist with conference travel or subsistence